Team

 Julien Robin

-Julien Robin is a PhD student in political science at the Université de Montréal, under the supervision of Jean-François Godbout.
-A graduate in public law and public management (Université Paris-Dauphine PSL and ENA), his research focuses on parliamentary politics and the evolution of the French party system.
+Julien Robin is a PhD student in political science at the Université de Montréal.
+A graduate in public law and public management (Université Paris-Dauphine PSL and ENA), his research focuses on AI safety, parliamentary politics, and the evolution of the French party system.
 His thesis looks at the impact of regulatory changes on the development of parliamentary groups in the French National Assembly since 1910.
 A keen populariser of science, Julien regularly publishes articles in The Conversation (e.g., here, and here) and is involved in developing the datan.fr project, a tool designed to report on the parliamentary activity of French MPs.

 Matthew Taylor

-Matthew Taylor is a PhD candidate in political science at the Université de Montréal.
+Matthew Taylor is a PhD candidate in political science at the Université de Montréal, co-supervised by Ruth Dassonneville and myself.
 His research interests are principally on the subject of Canadian party politics, with a particular focus on the linkages between party systems at the federal and provincial levels.
 He did his undergraduate and master’s degrees in political science at the University of Toronto.
 He has published the article “Voting for women in recent Canadian elections” in French Politics, and he has written a recension titled “The Motivation to Vote: Explaining Electoral Participation” reviewed in Politiques et Sociétés.

 Virginie Vandewalle